 Janet’s behavior affects Jack, so much so that it’s fun watching him repeatedly remind her about it throughout the rest of this “Three’s Company” episode.

 It’s bad enough that Jack’s charming uncle is writing bad checks, but writing one to Mr. Roper to pay for the trio’s rent is a whole other predicament…and a fun one.

-The scene where Jack attempts to retrieve his uncle’s bad check from Mr. Roper’s apartment while Stanley’s asleep on the couch is a classic; it’s a perfectly timed sequence, capped off when Stanley grabs Jack’s hand instead of the glass of water on a nearby table.
+The scene where Jack attempts to retrieve his uncle’s bad check from Mr. Roper’s apartment while Stanley’s asleep on the couch is a classic; it’s a perfectly timed sequence, capped off with Stanley grabbing Jack’s hand instead of the glass of water on a nearby table.

 #10: “Chrissy’s Date”

-“Why, did mommy spank you?” – Jack (after Lloyd Cross tells him his name)
+“Why, did mommy spank you?” – Jack, after Lloyd Cross introduces himself.

 #9: “Will the Real Jack Tripper…”

 Janet and Chrissy think Jack has impregnated his girlfriend.
 Not only is she not pregnant, but Jack doesn’t even know her.
 Jack’s dating someone else, but the girls believe he’s two-timing his “other” pregnant girlfriend.

 Welcome to another “Three’s Company” episode featuring yet another classic misunderstanding.

 On a side note, we all know Larry could be sleazy, but would he really (1) double-cross his best friend by telling his date that his name is Jack Tripper, and (2) hang up on her when she tells him she might be pregnant?
 Hmm…